geraintpalmer/prelim2/index.md

 ==========

 + Individual assessment (50%)
-  + **Part 1:** Write a one page report on an interesting probabiltiy problem of your choice (ideas below), state and solve the problem, then either extend the problem or find/create data to demonstrate the problem.
+  + **Part 1:** Write a one page report on an interesting probability problem of your choice (ideas below), state and solve the problem, then either extend the problem or find/create data to demonstrate the problem.
   + **Part 2:** Complete and submit the tutorial-style questions, which will be handed out in week 6.
-+ Group assessment (50%)
++ Group project (50%)
   + Write a 5 page data analysis report on the [hospital discharge data set](https://www.google.com/).
   + Submit an [individual reflection form](https://www.google.com/).

 *The page limits are strict.
 If you submit a longer piece of work, I will not read past the page limit, even if that includes references.*

-The individual one page report, and the five page group assessment, will be marked using the same marking criteria:
+The individual one page report, and the five page group project, will be marked using the same marking criteria:

 + ***Comprehension (40%)***\\
   e.g.